 The dynamics of FOPTs involve a non--trivial interplay between the bubble wall and the surrounding plasma, which is pivotal in determining the phenomenology of the PT including the GW emission.
-The hydrodynamical modes describing the bulk fluid motion in the background of an expanding bubble during a \emph{direct} FOPT have been classified a long time ago~\cite{Laine:1993ey, Kurki-Suonio:1995rrv, Laine:1998jb,Espinosa:2010hh}: they consist of detonations and deflagrations, together with a class of hybrid modes interpolating between the two.
-For all these solutions, the fluid is either dragged or pushed by the bubble wall.
+The hydrodynamical modes describing the bulk fluid motion in the background of an expanding bubble during a \emph{direct} FOPT have been classified a long time ago~\cite{Laine:1993ey, Kurki-Suonio:1995rrv, Laine:1998jb,Espinosa:2010hh}: they consist of detonations, hybrids and deflagrations.
+For all these solutions, the fluid is either dragged or pushed (or both) by the bubble wall.
 The bulk fluid velocity is then always aligned with the wall velocity in the plasma frame\footnote{The plasma frame is defined as the frame in which the centre of the bubble is at rest. }.
-In the case of the so--called \emph{inverse PTs}, the plasma is instead aspirated \emph{inside} the expanding bubble and the fluid flows in the opposite direction of the bubble wall motion in the plasma frame~\cite{Barni:2024lkj, Bea:2024bxu}.
-These solutions have been so far studied in the context of a (re)heating PT~\cite{Buen-Abad:2023hex, Barni:2024lkj, Bea:2024bxu}, where the temperature of the system increases with time, and thus have been associated to superheated bubbles, see also\,\cite{Caprini:2011uz,Dent:2024bhi}.
+In the case of the \emph{inverse PTs}, the plasma is instead sucked \emph{inside} the expanding bubble and the fluid flows in the opposite direction of the bubble wall motion~\cite{Barni:2024lkj, Bea:2024bxu} (see also Ref.\,\cite{Cutting:2022zgd} for the case of droplet collapse).
+These solutions have been so far studied in the context of a (re)heating PT~\cite{Buen-Abad:2023hex,Barni:2024lkj, Bea:2024bxu} where the temperature of the system increases with time, and thus have been associated to superheated bubbles, see also\,\cite{Caprini:2011uz,Dent:2024bhi}.